Photographs of Perth, Western Australia Home | Localities | Subjects | About

 Clarkson

-The very end of the north-south suburban rail line.
+The very end of the north-south suburban rail line (at least by 2007, anyway).
 It's about a 70-minutes run all-stations from Mandurah.
 You'd never do that in a car!
 At the train station - 2 trains at the platform this Saturday!
 2007

 Butler